Arm and Leg Pain

 Our shoulder and hip joints are two of our most frequently used joints and are prone to a wide range of possible injuries.
 Oftentimes people are completely unaware of what caused their pain; maybe it is a weekend warrior who overused the joint in an athletic competition, an unfortunate participant in a car accident, a person lifting too much weight at work or home, or a grandmother who fell asleep holding their grandchild in one position all night.
 Typically, these situations cause almost immediate pain or discomfort as a result of muscle, bone, or nervous system damage and irritation.

 However, many people have arm and leg pain develop gradually over time and are unaware of what may have initially caused it.
 Vertebral subluxations, arthritis, bursitis, tendinitis, and frozen shoulder are the most common causes of pain.

-It has also been shown that arm and leg pain is often caused by “referred pain,” where pain in one area moves to another part of the body.
+It has also been shown that arm and leg pain is often caused by “referred pain,” where the pain in one area moves to another part of the body.
 This may be best known as the arm pain that is commonly reported during a heart attack.
 A less common example is the pain that an inflamed gall bladder often causes under the right shoulder blade.